Atrix256/FalcorPathTracer/readme.md

 * blue noise isn't that compelling as you've implemented it. keep it? ditch it? modify it?
  * ditching it is probably fine, but i like the example of how to use a texture, so... ??
+ * may want it for TAA

 * presets if it makes sense...
  * path tracer
  * TAA path tracer

-* implement russian roulette? or wait for specular maybe

-* fix the debug spam.
- * does it happen to the compute shader example? yes it does!

-* more geo types and a specific scene
+* should there be a better scene? or maybe a couple scenes you can choose from the drop down?

 * rename compute.hlsl to pathtrace.hlsl or something

-* if ray generation details get complex (russian roullette), have it somehow atomic count raycount like aras does.
+* if ray generation details get complex (russian roullette), have it somehow atomic count raycount like aras does? or leave it primary rays?

 * organize UI into logical groups